-I Ren Remuneration: A Monthly Fixed Salary of ₹ 2,25,000/- per month. В Perquisites: Perquisites in accordance with the rules of the Company and any additional perquisites as may be decided by the Board of Directors of the Company from time to time. С Medical Reimbursement: Reimbursement of expenses incurred for self and family as per the policy of the Company.
+I Ren nuneration: A Monthly Fixed Salary of ₹ 2,25,000/- per month. В Perquisites: Perquisites in accordance with the rules of the Company and any additional perquisites as may be decided by the Board of Directors of the Company from time to time.
+C Medical Reimbursement: Reimbursement of expenses incurred for self and family as per the policy of the Company.
 D Leave Travel Concession Leave Travel Concession for self and family, once in a year incurred in accordance with the rules of the Company.
 Explanation: Family means the spouse, the dependent children and dependent parents of the Managing Director. Е Company's contribution towards Provident Fund as per the rules of the Company.
 F Gratuity: As per rules of the Company.
 G Earned Leave: As per rules of the Company. Н Car for use on company's business and telephone at residence will not be considered as perquisites.
 Personal long-distance calls and use of car for private purpose shall be billed by the Company.
-II The Company shall reimburse to the Managing Director entertainment, travelling and all other expenses incurred by him for the business of the Company.
-III In the event of absence or inadequacy of net profits in any financial year, the remuneration payable to the Managing Director shall be governed by Section II of Part II of Schedule V of the Companies Act, 2013 or any statutory modification thereof and the same shall be treated as the Minimum Remuneration payable to the said Managing Director.
-IV Dur ing the tenure of his office as Managing Director, he shall be liable to retire by rotation.
-V The mon Appointment may be terminated at any time by either party thereto by giving to the other party six aths ' notice of such termination and neither party will have any claim against other for damages or pensation by reason of such termination.
-In any event, the Managing Director shall not be entitled any compensation in cases mentioned in Section 202(2) of the Companies Act, 2013.
-VI Managing Director shall act in accordance with the Articles of Association of the Company and shall e by the provisions contained in Section 166 of the Act with regard to duties of directors.
+II Company shall reimburse to the Managing Director entertainment, travelling and all other enses incurred by him for the business of the Company.
+III the ne event of absence or inadequacy of net profits in any financial year, the remuneration payable to Managing Director shall be governed by Section II of Part II of Schedule V of the Companies Act, 3 or any statutory modification thereof and the same shall be treated as the Minimum nuneration payable to the said Managing Director.
+IV ing the tenure of his office as Managing Director, he shall be liable to retire by rotation.
+V Appointment may be terminated at any time by either party thereto by giving to the other party months' notice of such termination and neither party will have any claim against other for nages or compensation by reason of such termination.
+In any event, the Managing Director shall be entitled for any compensation in cases mentioned in Section 202(2) of the Companies Act, 201 VI Managing Director shall act in accordance with the Articles of Association of the Company and sna l abide by the provisions contained in Section 166 of the Act with regard to duties of directors.